 In fact, since 2013 there has been $264 billion of equity investment across the space economy and 99% of that total has gone to the Launch and Satellites industries, with the overwhelming majority going to the Applications layer of the Satellites industry.

 2021 was a record year for investment in the overall space economy, with $45.3B invested across all space technology layers.
 It was a particularly massive year for investment in the space Infrastructure layer with $14.8B invested (56% greater than the prior record set in 2020).
 While venture momentum set all-time records for space investments in 2021, much of that capital was chasing solutions based on a 10-year-old Falcon 9 launch paradigm.
-As we look ahead, we see tremendous opportunities to scale mass adoption of the existing infrastructure as we look for radically new approaches to build and operate space-based assets.
+As we look ahead, we see tremendous opportunities to scale mass adoption of the existing infrastructure as we look for radically new approaches to building and operating space-based assets.
 This makes infrastructure among the best emerging industries to invest in.

 Now, with Starship expected to come online later this year, we are entering into a new phase of Infrastructure development.
 Elon Musk has said that “full and rapid reusability is the holy grail of orbital rocketry”.
 Starship is poised to be that grail; there has never been anything like it.
 With the ability to launch 1,100 cubic meters and 100 tons to orbit for just the cost of fuel, Starship will completely change how we operate in space.
 SpaceX already fundamentally changed the economics of space 10 years ago with the Falcon 9 and Starship will have a similar impact, further reducing the cost to orbit, enabling Emerging Industries, and making existing infrastructure obsolete.
 As investors in this category, we’re looking for founders who see what’s coming and are building for this new reality.